lcgamboa/picsimlab/README.md

 Errors in the microcontroller simulation can be detected using code debugging.
 Any instruction execution or peripheral behavior outside the expected should be reported in the project of simulator used ([picsim](https://github.com/lcgamboa/picsim) or [simavr](https://github.com/buserror/simavr)).

 If the problem is not in either of the previous two options, the problem is probably in PICSimLab.
-A good practice is to send a source code along with a PICSimLab workspace (.pzw file) to open the issue about the problem.
+A good practice is to send a source code together with a PICSimLab workspace (.pzw file) to open the issue about the problem.

 ## Info